maryhzd/maryhzd.github.io/index.md

 layout: homepage
 ---

-## About Me
+## Biography

-I am a Ph.D. candidate at Carnegie Mellon University!
+Hello!
+I'm in my fourth year as a PhD candidate specializing in Computational Mechanics at the Department of Civil and Environmental Engineering, Carnegie Mellon University.
+My research is advised by Professor Kaushik Dayal and Professor David Rounce.
+Before starting my PhD, I obtained my Master's and Bachelor's degrees in Civil and Environmental Engineering from Sharif University of Technology.

 ## Research Interests